cyberang3l/mtbmaps-garmin/README.md

 # How to use

-1. Go to http://frikart.no/garmin/velgkart.html and download `Topo Summer II` and install it in your device (read the installation manual)
+1. Go to http://frikart.no/garmin/velgkart.html and download `Topo Summer II` and install it on your device (read the installation manual)
 2. Generate the MTB map overlay by running the `make` command after you clone this repository.
 If everything works, you should find a gmapsupp file named `YYYY-MM-DD-mtbmap-norway.img` in the `out` directory.
-All you need to do then is to copy this file in the `Garmin` directory of your device.
-You will end up with the file: `Garmin/YYYY-MM-DD-mtbmap-norway.img`.
+All you need to do is to copy this file in the `Garmin` directory of your device.
 3. Start your device, go to:
    `Menu → Settings → Activity Profiles → select profile → Navigation → Configure Maps`
 4. Disable all maps